microsoft/aitour26-WRK532-building-agentic-solutions-with-copilot-studio/lab/README.md

-These instructions are for participants of the **instructor-led** Workshop "SESSIONNAME" at Microsoft AI Tour 2026.
+These instructions are for participants of the **instructor-led** Workshop Building Agentic Solutions with Copilot Studio at Microsoft AI Tour 2026.
 Register to attend in a city near you at [Microsoft AI Tour](https://aitour.microsoft.com/).

 ## Lab Overview

-In this hands-on workshop, you’ll learn to ....

-If you're not a workshop participant at AI Tour, try this code yourself at ....
+This hands-on session with Microsoft Copilot Studio guides you through the full agent lifecycle—from purpose-driven design to advanced capabilities.
+Learn how to build, integrate, automate, and deploy a fully functional agent using tools like Agent Flows and MCP.
+Walk away with practical skills to customize agents for real-world business needs.

 ## Pre-Requisites